taihim/elastic-ml-inference/README.md

 ### Run a custom autoscaler

 There is a custom implementation of an autoscaler in the autoscaler directory.
+It is a WIP.

 First, if you are running any instance of HPA, delete it using